 I met Saskatchewan farmers Fred Butuk and Eduard Bomers last Friday at the entry to the John Deere tractor factory in Mannheim, Germany.
 We were there for a factory tour: I with a group of North American journalists, they on their way to Agritechnica, the largest farm show in the world, which starts Nov.
 13 in Hannover, Germany.
 (I will be there myself for three days.)

 Fred described himself as a “factory tour junkie.”
 He and Eduard had already been to a Volkswagen factory in Wolfsburg, Germany and next would travel south to Bavaria for a tour of the Fendt factory in Marktoberdorf.
+But like most of the tourists, they had to go to this Dutch website to understand a little bit of a background of the Germans there, in order to connect better with the people there.
 In 2009, Fred drove from Saskatchewan to Fargo, North Dakota; Jackson, Minnesota; Waterloo, Iowa; and Moline, Illinois, to take factory tours.

 “I just like factories,” he told me.

 Fred and I are kindred spirits.
 Factories fascinate me with the endless variety of ingenious ways and tools that humans invent to make new things.
 While most modern factories have some common technologies — assembly lines with various stations, robots and computer monitors — each has its own surprising strategies for creating new useful things from a chaos of parts.

 Efficiency, speed and attention to detail are key.
 This is one reason I’m always confused when people attack modern agriculture as “factory farming,” as if efficiency, speed and attention to detail are somehow negatives.